php-fig/fig-standards/proposed/clock-meta.md

 Due to the nature of time as constantly progressing it becomes a nuisance to use these functions if you need predictable results like for testing.

-This `ClockInterface` aims to provide a standard way to consume time, that allows interopability not only when consuming the "real" time but also when predictable results need to be available.
-This allows to skip using PHP Extensions for testing or using hacks like re-declaring the `time()` function in other namespaces.
+This `ClockInterface` aims to provide a standard way to consume time, that allows interoperability not only when consuming the "real" time but also when predictable results need to be available.
+This allows the avoidance of using PHP Extensions for testing or using hacks like re-declaring the `time()` function in other namespaces.

 ## 2. Why Bother?